sdaros/placeword/README.md

 ## Status

-Feel free to browse through the `dictcc_dictionary.ipynb` file  with [nbviewer](https://nbviewer.jupyter.org/github/sdaros/placeword/blob/master/dictcc_dictionary.ipynb) or the github wiki for more information on the current status of this project.
+Feel free to browse through the `build_wordlist.ipynb` file  with [nbviewer](https://nbviewer.jupyter.org/github/sdaros/placeword/blob/master/dictcc_dictionary.ipynb) or the github wiki for more information on the current status of this project.